Rubix98/algodebug/backend/README.md

 `COMPILER` - id of chosen compiler's API.
 Possible values: ALGODEBUG (default), CODEX, JDOODLE
 `COMPILER_CLIENT_ID` - your client id to compiler's API (required for: JDOODLE)
-`COMPILER_CLIENT_SECRET` - your client secret to compiler's API (required for: JDOODLE)
+`COMPILER_CLIENT_SECRET` - your client secret to compiler's API (required for: JDOODLE) `COMPILER_API_URL` - alternative url to compiler's API (only for AlgoDebug compiler)

-If you want change locally these values, you can override them in `.env.local` file.
+If you want to change these values locally, you can override them in `.env.local` file.
 Especially you can set your database connection or your secret data in `.env.local` file.

 ## Running